hzchirs/tappay-ruby/README.md

 **Map API Resources to Module and Action**

 It is easy to map api resources to the TapPay module's namespace and action.
-For example, the **pay by prime** api is: https://sandbox.tappaysdk.com/tpc/payment/pay-by-prime , the last two parts `payment` and `pay-by-prime` are mapped to namespace `Payment` and action `pay_by_prime`, so it could be called by `TapPay::Payment.pay_by_prime(params)`.
+For example, the **pay by prime** api: https://sandbox.tappaysdk.com/tpc/payment/pay-by-prime , the last two parts of the url `payment` and `pay-by-prime` are mapped to namespace `Payment` and action `pay_by_prime`, so it can be called by `TapPay::Payment.pay_by_prime(params)`.

-Another example is *bind card*, the bind card api is: https://sandbox.tappaysdk.com/tpc/card/bind , so the api could be called by `TapPay::Card.bind(params)` as you expect.
+Another example is *bind card*, the bind card api: https://sandbox.tappaysdk.com/tpc/card/bind , the last two parts of the url are`card` and `bind`, so the api can be called by `TapPay::Card.bind(params)` as you expect.

 ### Supported APIs
 **Payment**